Holland (singer): Career

+On April 24, 2022, Holland released "Ocean like me", his first song in 2 years, for the web drama "Ocean Likes Me" (2022), where he plays the role for Tommy, one of the protagonists.
+Its full soundtrack was released on July 9, 2022.
+On December 22 of the same year, he released DAY BY DAY for the soundtrack of "Oh!
+My Assistant" (2022), a BL Drama.

+On March 30, 2023, Holland made a comeback with the synth-pop single "NUMBER BOY".
+It was released together with its music video.
+In an interview for the Brazilian magazine Quem, he said: "To be honest, I was fed up with being discriminated against and living underground because I was gay.
+Along with wanting to live a more honest life, I wanted to be a person who could help my LGBTQIA+ friends and I wanted to prove that to those who bullied me at school.
+I wanted to show that I was loved as a gay man and that I was successful.
+It was my own method of revenge!"

 Personal life

 Holland is known as "the first openly gay K-pop idol".
 He is an only child.
 His parents found out about his sexuality after he discussed it in an interview.
 Holland, who was not home at the time, wrote a letter to his family after they found out and explained everything to them.
 His family tearfully accepted him, unaware of the hardships he had gone through because of his sexuality.
 He was a photography major at Seoul Institute of Arts, but dropped out after his debut in 2018.

 Go decided to make his debut as a singer to speak out based on his experiences with violence inflicted on sexual minorities.
 While preparing the album, he tried to sign with several agencies, but all declined to sign him due to his desire to write music dealing with discrimination against LGBTQ people.
 In the end, he produced his first single with money he saved from his part-time job over the course of two years, without an agency backing him.